Chino Hills High School

-Chino Hills High School, abbreviated CHHS, is located in Chino Hills, California, United States and is a public comprehensive high school serving a student body from three cities in the Chino Valley Unified School District.
+Chino Hills High School, abbreviated CHHS, is located in Chino Hills, California, United States and is a four-year public comprehensive high school serving a student body from three cities in the Chino Valley Unified School District.
 The school was established in 2001 and is located in the City of Chino Hills, which is in the southwest corner of San Bernardino County.
 The City of Chino Hills was incorporated in 1991, and is now a community of 84,364.
 Chino Valley Unified School District serves over 29,000 students in Chino, Chino Hills, and south Ontario.
 The district employs over 2,600 people, and supports thirty-five schools including four comprehensive high schools and one continuation school.

 The City of Chino Hills is in the midst of housing expansion, with multiple residential building projects under construction in the neighborhoods surrounding Chino Hills High School, and more homes under construction in neighboring Eastvale.
 This residential expansion is set to bring an enrollment increase to CHHS in the next several years.
 CHHS currently serves 2,891 students, whose student body reflects both ethnic and economic diversity.
-Although CHHS attendance area covers the southern portions of the district's three cities, from the hills to the agricultural preserve, 90% of students who attend Chino Hills High School come from Chino Hills.
+Although the CHHS attendance area covers the southern portions of the district's three cities, from the hills to the agricultural preserve, 90% of students who attend Chino Hills High School come from Chino Hills.
 CHHS is the largest high school in the district.

 CHHS’ graduation rate was 95% in 2011 and 2012, increasing to 96% in 2013.
 This is above the district rate of 89% and the state rate of 80% in 2013.
 In 2013, the dropout rate at CHHS was 0.7%, down from 1.2% in 2011.
 This is lower than the district rate of 2%, the county rate of 4.2%, and the state rate of 3.9% in 2013.
 CHHS’ dropout rate is consistently less than district, county, and state totals.

 History

 In the early 2000s, the Chino Hills area was growing at a very rapid rate.
-Nearby Ruben S. Ayala High School was nearing 4,000 students and voters approved Measure M, a bond initiative to relieve overcrowding and build a second high school in Chino Hills.
+Nearby Ruben S. Ayala High School was nearing 4,000 students, and voters approved Measure M, a bond initiative to relieve overcrowding and build a second high school in Chino Hills.
 The first graduating class finished in 2005.

 Facilities

 The campus was completed in 2006 and includes a 450-seat theater, a large stadium, two gymnasiums, and two computer labs.
-A wood shop is used for theater set design class.
-Facilities also include designed-to-specification ceramics, video production, theater, band, cooking, an aquatics center and art classrooms.
+A wood shop is used for the theater set design class.
+Facilities also include designed-to-specification ceramics, video production, theater, band, cooking, an aquatics center, and art classrooms.

 Students

-The student population is fairly diverse demographically, and very diverse socioeconomically.
+The student population is fairly diverse demographically and very diverse socioeconomically.
 Students come from some of the most wealthy and most disadvantaged areas in San Bernardino County.
 The demographic breakdown is as follows: 5% African American, 0.1% American Indian or Alaskan, 23% Asian, 41% Hispanic/Latino, .3% Pacific Islander, and 27% Caucasian, and 3% Multiple.